knmoses/knmoses.github.io/_portfolio/safe.md

 tags: [R, Statistics]
 ---

-This project looks at three different sets of data to answer the following questions within R:
+This project looks at three different sets of data to answer the following questions:

 * What is the spending amount compared to the age of the shopper?